carlf/carlf.github.io/content/posts/colophon_part_1.md

 ### Configure Hugo {#configure-hugo}

 Now we need to configure Hugo so we get some decent looking output.
 The major parts here are picking a theme and configuring it.
-Here I have chosen the [m10c](<https://github.com/vaga/hugo-theme-m10c>) theme.
-There are many available.
+I ended up writing my own called [olympus](<https://github.com/carlf/hugo-theme-olympus>) There are many available.
 Take a look at [Hugo Themes](<https://themes.gohugo.io/>) for more choices.

 My config ended up looking like this: